-Our main result is that good external governance breeds good internal governance.
-This result is consistent with empirical evidence.
-For example, in the wake of SOX, Coca-Cola Co., the Washington Post Co., Bank One, General Electric, General Motors and Procter & Gamble all announced that they would voluntarily start expensing executive stock options, long before in 2004 the Financial Accounting Standards Board presented a draft of its accounting standard on options expensing, SFAS 123(R).
-Studying the impact of SOX on corporate boards, Linck et al. (2006) document that post-SOX fewer directors are current executives and more directors are lawyers, consultants or financial experts, and that audit committees doubled the number of meetings.
+the impact of SOX on corporate boards, Linck et al. (2009) document that post-SOX fewer directors are current executives and more directors are lawyers, consultants or financial experts, and that audit committees doubled the number of meetings.
 This evidence suggests that a "race to the top" was initiated at the time of the enactment of SOX.
 In addition, Durnev and Kim (2005) and Klapper and Love (2004) find that external governance, as measured by indices of anti-director rights or the rule-of-law, is positively associated with internal governance, as measured by various firm-level transparency and accountability variables.